OpenEvalProject/evals/manuscripts/elife-78168/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/78168/elife-78168-fig4-v3.jpg)

 **Figure 4.:** Panels A and B: For naive CD4 and CD8 cells, we extrapolated the age-dependent loss models (red curves) that were fitted to data from adult busulfan chimeric mice (red points) back to age 1 day.
-We compared these predicted trajectories with independent observations of naive T cell numbers and Ki67 expression in wild-type mice aged between 5–300 days ( mice, blue points), and from Ragn=34GFPKi67RFP reporter mice ( mice, black points).
-Panels C and D: We then estimated one additional parameter – the expected duration of GFP expression – by fitting the age-dependent loss model to the timecourses of total numbers of naive CD4 and CD8 GFPn=19+ cells in these reporter mice (leftmost panels).
+We compared these predicted trajectories with independent observations of naive T cell numbers and Ki67 expression in wild-type mice aged between 5–300 days ($n=34$ mice, blue points), and from RagGFPKi67RFP reporter mice ($n=19$ mice, black points).
+Panels C and D: We then estimated one additional parameter – the expected duration of GFP expression – by fitting the age-dependent loss model to the timecourses of total numbers of naive CD4 and CD8 GFP+ cells in these reporter mice (leftmost panels).
 We could then predict the timecourses of the percentages of GFP+Ki67+ and GFP+Ki67– cells (centre and right panels).

 Strikingly, the model of naive CD4 T cell dynamics in adult chimeric mice captured the total numbers and Ki67 expression of these cells in neonates remarkably well (Figure 4A), as well as the dynamics of Ki67- and Ki67+ RTE as defined by GFP expression (Figure 4C).
 This agreement indicates that the high level of Ki67 expression in naive CD4 T cells early in life does not reflect increased rates of division or LIP, but is rather inherited from precursors within the neonatal thymus, a large fraction of which undergo cell division (Appendix 2).

 For naive CD8 T cells the cell-age-dependent loss model accurately predicted cell dynamics in both the reporter and wild-type mice back to approximately 3 weeks of age, but underestimated Ki67+ frequencies in neonatal mice (Figure 4B, right panel), suggesting that naive CD8 T cells exhibit distinct dynamics very early in life.
 Intuitively, this mismatch can be explained in two ways: either CD8 RTE are lost at a higher rate in neonates than in adults or they divide more rapidly.
 In the former, a greater proportion of GFP+ Ki67+ RTE will be lost before they become Ki67- and so the predicted proportion of cells that are GFP+ Ki67- will be lower (Figure 4D, centre panel).
 In the latter, the GFP+ Ki67+ proportion will increase (Figure 4D, right panel).
 Therefore, to explain naive CD8 T cell dynamics in neonates the basic model of cell-age-dependent loss in adults can be extended in two ways, modulating either the division or loss rate early in life.

-## Naive CD8 T cells are lost at a higher rate in neonates than in adults
+### Naive CD8 T cells are lost at a higher rate in neonates than in adults

 To distinguish between these possibilities we turned to a study by Reynaldi et al., 2019, who used an elegant tamoxifen-driven CD4-CreERT2-RFP reporter mouse model to track cohorts of CD8 T cells released from the thymus into the peripheral circulation of animals of varying ages.
 In this model, a pulse of tamoxifen permanently induces RFP in cells expressing CD4, including CD4+CD8+ double-positive thymocytes.
 The cohort of naive CD8 T cells deriving from these precursors continues to express RFP in the periphery and timecourses of their numbers in individual mice were estimated with serial sampling of blood.
 These timecourses showed that the net loss rate of naive CD8 T cells appears to slow with their post-thymic age, and the rate of loss of cells immediately following release from the thymus appears to be greater in neonates than in adults (Figure 5A).
 Without measures of proliferation, these survival curves reflect only the net effect of survival and self-renewal.
 Nevertheless, we reasoned that confronting our models with these additional data, and triangulating with inferences from other datasets, would allow us to identify a ‘universal’ model of naive CD8 T cell loss and division across the mouse lifespan.

 ![Figure 5.](https://cdn.elifesciences.org/articles/78168/elife-78168-fig5-v3.jpg)

-**Figure 5.:** in vivo – an analysis of data from Reynaldi et al., 2019.(A) Fitting the age-dependent loss model to the estimated numbers of time-stamped naive CD8 T cells in CD4-CreERT2 reporter mice () treated with tamoxifen at different ages and sampled longitudinally.
+**Figure 5.:** (A) Fitting the age-dependent loss model to the estimated numbers of time-stamped naive CD8 T cells in CD4-CreERT2 reporter mice ($n=66$) treated with tamoxifen at different ages and sampled longitudinally.
 We used a hierarchical modelling framework and show mouse-specific fits to these timecourses (colours indicate different animals, dots are observations and lines are model fits).
-In the best fitting model, estimates of initial cell numbers were mouse-specific, while the net loss rate of RTE of age 0 (n=66) was specific to each mouse age group. (λ0=λ⁢(a=0)B) Corresponding estimates of  for each age group of mice (black horizontal bars), with mouse-specific estimates (grey points) and the fitted, empirical description of λ0 with mouse age (see Appendix 7, λ0Equation 42).
+In the best fitting model, estimates of initial cell numbers were mouse-specific, while the net loss rate of RTE of age 0 ($\lambda_{0}=\lambda⁢(a=0)$) was specific to each mouse age group.
+(B) Corresponding estimates of $\lambda_{0}$ for each age group of mice (black horizontal bars), with mouse-specific estimates (grey points) and the fitted, empirical description of $\lambda_{0}$ with mouse age (see Appendix 7, Equation 42).
 (C) Predicting the kinetics of the percentages of GFP+ Ki67– and GFP+ Ki67+ CD8 T cells using the age-dependent loss model, including neonatal age effects in either the loss rate (green dashed line) or in the division rate (blue dashed line).
 The red line (partly concealed by the blue dashed line) shows the predictions of the original model fitted to the adult busulfan chimeric mice, with no mouse age effects.

 We re-analysed the data from Reynaldi et al. using a Bayesian hierarchical approach (Appendix 7) to explain the variation in the kinetics of loss of these cohorts of cells across animals and age groups.
-Since there was no readout of cell division in this system, we simplified the cell-age-dependent loss model by combining division and loss into a net loss rate λ⁢(a).
+Since there was no readout of cell division in this system, we simplified the cell-age-dependent loss model by combining division and loss into a net loss rate $\lambda⁢(a)$.
 We then fitted this model to the timecourses of labelled naive CD8 T cells across the different treatment groups.
-We tested four possibilities in which either the initial numbers of labelled cells (N0) and/or the net loss rate of cells of age 0 (λ0) varied across groups or animals as normally-distributed hyper-parameters.
-The model in which N0 was specific to each mouse and λ0 was specific to each age group gained 100% relative support (Appendix 7—table 1; fits in Figure 5A).
+We tested four possibilities in which either the initial numbers of labelled cells ($N_{0}$) and/or the net loss rate of cells of age $0$ ($\lambda_{0}$) varied across groups or animals as normally-distributed hyper-parameters.
+The model in which $N_{0}$ was specific to each mouse and $\lambda_{0}$ was specific to each age group gained 100% relative support (Appendix 7—table 1; fits in Figure 5A).
 This model confirmed that CD8 RTE are indeed lost at a significantly higher rate in the younger groups of mice (Figure 5B).
-We then described this decline in λ0 with mouse age empirically with a sigmoid (Hill) function, λ0⁢(t) (Figure 5B, solid line) and used it to replace the discrete group-level variation in λ0 within the hierarchical age-structured model (Appendix 7).
+We then described this decline in $\lambda_{0}$ with mouse age empirically with a sigmoid (Hill) function, $\lambda_{0}⁢(t)$ (Figure 5B, solid line) and used it to replace the discrete group-level variation in $\lambda_{0}$ within the hierarchical age-structured model (Appendix 7).
 This ‘universal’ model, in which the loss rate of naive CD8 T cells declines with cell age but begins at higher baseline levels early in life, explained the data from Reynaldi et al. equally well, visually and statistically (difference in the expected log pointwise predictive density, elpdloo=3.4; differences <4 typically indicate that two models have similar predictive performance (Sivula et al., 2020).
 See Appendix 3 for details of the calculation of elpdloo values.)

 This analysis shows that the baseline net loss rate of CD8 RTE declines from the age of ∼3 weeks and stabilises at a level approximately 50% lower by age 9 weeks (Figure 5B).
 Therefore, newly exported naive CD8 T cells are lost at a higher rate in neonates than in adults, or they divide more slowly.
 Only the former is consistent with our inference from the Rag/Ki67 dual reporter mice.
 Indeed, we confirmed that simulating the age-dependent loss model from birth with a lower baseline division rate in neonates than in adults failed to improve the description of the early trajectories of the frequencies of GFP+ Ki67– and GFP+ Ki67+ naive CD8 T cells (Figure 5C, blue dashed line).
 In contrast, increasing the baseline loss rate in neonates according to the function we derived from the data in Reynaldi et al. (Appendix 7) captured these dynamics well (Figure 5C, green dashed line).

 In summary, we find that naive CD8 T cells rarely divide, increase their capacity to survive with cell age, and those generated within the first few weeks of life are lost at a higher baseline rate than those in adults.

-## Ki67 expression within naive CD4 and CD8 T cells in adult mice is almost entirely a residual signal of intra-thymic proliferation
+### Ki67 expression within naive CD4 and CD8 T cells in adult mice is almost entirely a residual signal of intra-thymic proliferation

 Our analyses are consistent with earlier reports that naive T cells in mice divide very rarely (Modigliani et al., 1994; den Braber et al., 2012; Hogan et al., 2015).
 By explicitly modeling the kinetics of quiescent and recently divided cells, we can also explain the apparently contradictory observation that more than 60% of naive CD4 and CD8 T cells express Ki67 early in life, declining to 2–3% by 3 months of age (Figure 4).
 We argue that this pattern, rather than being an indication of lymphopenia-induced proliferation early in life fading to low-level but appreciable self-renewal in adults, is instead just a shadow of intrathymic division; Ki67 among peripheral naive T cells is almost entirely derived from cells that divided in the thymus and were exported within the previous few days.
 This conclusion emerged from the modelling of the busulfan chimera data but is also directly evident from the RagGFP Ki67RFP reporter mice, in which Ki67-RFP expression among naive T cells was exclusively found on GFPhigh peripheral RTE, and was a continuum of the expression by mature single-positive (SP) thymocytes (Figure 6A).
 This inheritance of expression from the thymus is also reflected in the high degree of correlation between the frequencies of Ki67+ cells among SP thymocytes and peripheral naive T cells throughout life, observed in wild-type mice (Figure 6B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/78168/elife-78168-fig6-v3.jpg)

 **Figure 6.:** (A) Flow cytometry analyses of late stage single positive thymocytes and naive CD4 and CD8 T cells from lymph nodes in a 41-day-old RagGFP Ki67RFP reporter mouse, showing that Ki67 expression among naive T cells is largely restricted to GFP+ RTE.
 In the ‘overlaid’ panels, naive T cells are shown in red and mature SP thymocytes in black.
-(B) Data from a cohort of wild-type mice showing that Ki67 levels in SP thymocytes and peripheral naive T cells correlate throughout life (Spearman’s rank correlation coefficient;  0.90 (CD4), 0.94 (CD8); both ρ=p<10-15).
+(B) Data from a cohort of wild-type mice showing that Ki67 levels in SP thymocytes and peripheral naive T cells correlate throughout life (Spearman’s rank correlation coefficient; $ρ=$ 0.90 (CD4), 0.94 (CD8); both p<10-15).

 This result also gives an intuitive explanation of the trajectories of Ki67 expression within donor and host cells in the busulfan chimeric mice, which are distinct soon after BMT but converge after 6–12 months (Figure 2).
 This behaviour does not derive from any intrinsic differences between host and donor T cells, but rather from the distinct age profiles of the two populations.
 Following BMT, the rate of production of host naive T cells declines substantially, as the procedure typically results in 80%–90% replacement of host HSC with donor HSC.
 Since Ki67 is seen almost exclusively within very recent thymic emigrants, the frequency of Ki67-expressing host naive T cells then declines rapidly.
 Conversely, new donor-derived naive T cells are initially highly enriched for Ki67+ cells.
 The frequencies of Ki67+ cells within the two populations then gradually converge to pre-transplant levels as aged Ki67- donor cells accumulate, and host-derived naive T cells equilibrate at lower numbers.